2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 SpaceX

-SpaceX had originally planned to launch a Falcon Heavy rocket with a crewed Dragon 2 capsule and two private fee-paying passengers on a trip around the moon and back.
+SpaceX had initially planned to launch a Falcon Heavy rocket, a crewed Dragon 2 capsule, and two private fee-paying passengers on a trip around the moon and back.

-This mission has now been cancelled and replaced with a more ambitious launch of the Big Falcon Rocket (BFR), now renamed Starship.
-In September 2018, SpaceX announced that Japanese billionaire Yusaku Maezawa had signed up to fly around the moon as early as 2023 with a group of six to eight hand-picked companion artists though this will more likely be in 2024.
+This mission has been canceled and replaced with a more ambitious launch of the Big Falcon Rocket (BFR), now renamed Starship.
+In September 2018, SpaceX announced that Japanese billionaire Yusaku Maezawa had signed up to fly around the moon as early as 2023 with six to eight hand-picked companion artists.
+However, this will more likely be in 2025.

 United Launch Alliance

-In April 2021, ULA won a contract for nine Atlas V launches to support Amazon’s Project Kuiper to provide low-latency Ka-band broadband services to customers across the globe.
-In total Amazon expects to launch around 3,236 satellites, half of them by mid-2026.
+In April 2021, ULA won a contract for nine Atlas V launches to support Amazon’s Project Kuiper, which provides low-latency Ka-band broadband services to customers worldwide.
+In total, Amazon expects to launch around 3,236 satellites, half of them by mid-2026.

-Project Kuiper is a rival to SpaceX’s Starlink constellation and the OneWeb system.
+Project Kuiper rivals SpaceX’s Starlink constellation and the OneWeb system.

 Artemis

-At present, the plan is to use the Space Launch System (SLS) in conjunction with the Orion spacecraft and a new module in Moon orbit called “Gateway”, a bit like the International Space Station orbiting Earth.
-As well as supporting landing on the Moon, the Gateway could also be used to support flights to Mars.
+At present, the plan is to use the Space Launch System (SLS) in conjunction with the Orion spacecraft and a new module in Moon orbit called “Gateway,” a bit like the International Space Station orbiting EarthEarthaddition to supporting landing on the moon, the Gateway could also support flights to Mars.

-Maxar Technologies are building the power and propulsion module (PPE) for the launch which was to launch in 2022 with Northrop Grumman constructing the habitation module (HALO) for launch in 2023 with elements of the lunar lander being launched in 2024.
+Maxar Technologies is building the power and propulsion module (PPE) for the launch, which was to take place in 2022.
+Northrop Grumman is constructing the habitation module (HALO) for launch in 2023, and elements of the lunar lander launched in 2024.

-As of the end of 2022, no components had yet been launched and the launch of the PPE and HALO modules is currently scheduled for November 2024 on a Falcon 9 Heavy.
+No components have yet been launched as of the end of 2022, and the launch of the PPE and HALO modules were scheduled for November 2024 on a Falcon 9 Heavy.

 The Gateway module will require about six launches to get all the necessary components into orbit.
-The first component was originally scheduled to launch in 2022 but the latest news is that the Gateway module is no longer on the critical path for moon landings.
+The first component was initially scheduled to launch in 2022, but the latest news is that the Gateway module is no longer on the critical path for moon landings.

-In May 2020, NASA awarded initial 10-month feasibility study contracts to three companies to propose human landing system designs for NASA’s planned Artemis moon landings, starting in 2024 as part of the Next Space Technologies for Exploration Partnerships (NextSTEP-2).
+In May 2020, NASA awarded three companies initial 10-month feasibility study contracts to propose human landing system designs for NASA’s planned Artemis moon landings, starting in 2024, as part of the Next Space Technologies for Exploration Partnerships (NextSTEP-2).

-• Blue Origin put forward their three-stage Integrated Lander Vehicle (ILV) in conjunction with Lockheed Martin, Northrop Grumman, and Draper, which would launch on their own New Glenn Rocket System and the ULA Vulcan launch system.
+• Blue Origin proposed a three-stage Integrated Lander Vehicle (ILV) with Lockheed Martin, Northrop Grumman, and Draper.
+The vehicle would launch on Blue Origin’s New Glenn Rocket System and the ULA Vulcan system.

-• SpaceX is currently developing the Starship which is a fully integrated lander to be launched by their upcoming Super Heavy rocket.
+• SpaceX is currently developing the Starship, a fully integrated lander that will be launched by its upcoming Super Heavy rocket.

-Both Blue Origin and Dynetics filed lawsuits objecting to the awarding of a single contract to SpaceX.
-The US Government Accountability Office rejected the lawsuits in July 2021 but then Blue Origin filed another suit in the US Court of Federal Claims in August.
-This has resulted in further delays to the programme.
+Blue Origin and Dynetics filed lawsuits objecting to SpaceX’s single contract award.
+The U.S. Government Accountability Office rejected the lawsuits in July 2021, but Blue Origin filed another suit in the U.S. Court of Federal Claims in August.
+This has resulted in further program delays.

-The current plan is to launch four astronauts on an SLS rocket into lunar orbit aboard an Orion spacecraft.
+The plan is to launch four astronauts on an SLS rocket into lunar orbit aboard an Orion spacecraft.
 Two crew members would then transfer to an HLS to land on the lunar surface near the south pole.
-After a mission lasting around a week, they would lift off from the surface of the moon and transfer back to the Orion spacecraft before returning to Earth.
+After a mission lasting around a week, they would lift off from the moon’s surface and transfer back to the Orion spacecraft before returning to Earth.

-Despite this contract being awarded, the planned schedule of returning humans to the surface of the moon by 2024 now seems highly unlikely.
+Despite this contract being awarded, the planned schedule of returning humans to the moon’s surface by 2025 seems highly unlikely.

 Visiting a Space Launch

-When you’re planning a trip to encounter the space launches at Cape Canaveral, you should should consider a couple of things.
-Firstly, securing the best viewing spot.
-There’s a lot of effor involved in organising your trip and with so many cancellation’s due to bad weather or technical delays, you want to be sure you’re in a good spot for the launch.
-You may also want to purchase tickets for tours and sort out your transport in advance.
-One thing to keep in mind is there are often delays so make sure you book accomodation that you can cancel at short notice with minimal to no penalty charges.
+It would be best to consider a few things when planning a trip to encounter the space launches at Cape Canaveral.
+Be sure to secure the best viewing spot possible.
+There’s a lot of effort involved in organizing your trip, and with so many cancellations due to bad weather or technical delays, you want to be sure you’re in a good spot for the launch.
+You may also want to purchase tour tickets and sort out your transport in advance.
+One thing to remember is there are often delays, so make sure you book accommodation that you can cancel at short notice with minimal to no penalty charges.

 Viewing Locations

 The Kennedy Space Center at Cape Canaveral offers a range of great viewing locations for the launch events.
-Some popular spots include the Main Visitor Complex.
-You can enjoy some live comentary here.
-You also have the Apollo / Saturn Center, where you have an unobstructed view of the launch pads across the River.
+Some popular spots include the Main Visitor Complex, where you can enjoy live commentary.
+You also have the Apollo / Saturn Center, which offers an unobstructed view of the launch pads across the River.
 More information on the viewing spots and recommendations can be found on the Kennedy Space Center website.

 Tickets For A Space Launch

-It’s always favourable bookng your launch viewing ticket in advance as demand can get quite high around big launch events.
-You can get packages that incldue bus tours to historical launch sites, astronaut encounters and educational sessions.
+Booking your launch viewing ticket in advance is always favorable, as demand can get relatively high around significant launch events.
+Packages that include bus tours to historical launch sites, astronaut encounters, and educational sessions are available.

 Transportation to Cape Canaveral

-Transportation to Cape Canaveral for launch events is best planned in advance and it’s always key to keep track of the most up-to-date launch feed, whether that is through twitter or the launch website.
-It’s definitely easier to book accommodation close to the Kennedy Space Center to avoid any delays (or even missing the launch if there’s heavy traffic on the day).
-There’s a number of hotels and rentals close by.
-Some local hotels offer launch packages including transport to viewing sites.
-For the best experience, book your transport and accommodation early and confirm the arrangements with the hotel prior to arrival.
+Transportation to Cape Canaveral for launch events is best planned, and it’s always vital to keep track of the most up-to-date launch feed, whether through Twitter or the launch website.
+It’s easier to book accommodation close to the Kennedy Space Center to avoid delays (or even missing the launch if there’s heavy traffic on the day).
+There are several hotels and rentals close by.
+Some local hotels offer launch packages, including transport to viewing sites.
+For the best experience, book your transport and accommodation early and confirm the arrangements with the hotel before arrival.

 Sources